 - Intensity or speed: Generally, at lower CPs (less than 25-30 s), the most effective exercise is one that is done with maximum intensity, but with nasal breathing all the time.
 At higher CPs (over 30 s), breathing control during and after exercise becomes an important factor that determines its maximum usefulness.

-- Perspiration: Sweating removes numerous toxic and waste products assisting the GI tract, liver, kidneys and other body organs.
+- Perspiration: Sweating removes numerous toxic metals (including heavy metal mercury and aluminum), dangerous chemicals, medication stored in fat cells, and other waste products assisting the GI tract, liver, kidneys and other detoxifixation body organs.
 Dr. Buteyko suggested that it is necessary for good health to sweat every day.

 - Shaking or mechanical vibrations of the whole body or whole body vibration: Each step, as during running or jogging, stimulates the lymphatic system and promotes the removal of waste products which are unavoidable during so called "physical diseases".